MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/Update-MgDeviceManagementRoleAssignment.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphDeviceAndAppManagementRoleAssignment>`: The Role Assignment resource.
+`BODYPARAMETER <IMicrosoftGraphDeviceAndAppManagementRoleAssignment>`: The Role Assignment resource.
 Role assignments tie together a role definition with members and scopes.
 There can be one or more role assignments per role.
 This applies to custom and built-in roles.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Description <String>]`: Description of the Role Assignment.
   - `[DisplayName <String>]`: The display or friendly name of the role Assignment.
   - `[ResourceScopes <String[]>]`: List of ids of role scope member security groups.
 These are IDs from Azure Active Directory.
-  - `[RoleDefinition <IMicrosoftGraphRoleDefinition1>]`: The Role Definition resource.
+  - `[RoleDefinition <IMicrosoftGraphRoleDefinition>]`: The Role Definition resource.
 The role definition is the foundation of role based access in Intune.
 The role combines an Intune resource such as a Mobile App and associated role permissions such as Create or Read for the resource.
 There are two types of roles, built-in and custom.
 Built-in roles cannot be modified.
 Both built-in roles and custom roles must have assignments to be enforced.
 Create custom roles if you want to define a role that allows any of the available resources and role permissions to be combined into a single role.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[Description <String>]`: Description of the Role definition.
     - `[DisplayName <String>]`: Display Name of the Role definition.
     - `[IsBuiltIn <Boolean?>]`: Type of Role.
 Set to True if it is built-in, or set to False if it is a custom role definition.
     - `[IsBuiltInRoleDefinition <Boolean?>]`: Type of Role.
 Set to True if it is built-in, or set to False if it is a custom role definition.
-    - `[Permissions <IMicrosoftGraphRolePermission1[]>]`: List of Role Permissions this role is allowed to perform.
+    - `[Permissions <IMicrosoftGraphRolePermission[]>]`: List of Role Permissions this role is allowed to perform.
 These must match the actionName that is defined as part of the rolePermission.
       - `[Actions <String[]>]`: Allowed Actions - Deprecated
       - `[ResourceActions <IMicrosoftGraphResourceAction[]>]`: Resource Actions each containing a set of allowed and not allowed permissions.
         - `[AllowedResourceActions <String[]>]`: Allowed Actions
         - `[NotAllowedResourceActions <String[]>]`: Not Allowed Actions.
     - `[RoleAssignments <IMicrosoftGraphRoleAssignment[]>]`: List of Role assignments for this role definition.
-      - `[Id <String>]`: The unique idenfier for an entity.
+      - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
       - `[Description <String>]`: Description of the Role Assignment.
       - `[DisplayName <String>]`: The display or friendly name of the role Assignment.
       - `[ResourceScopes <String[]>]`: List of ids of role scope member security groups.
 These are IDs from Azure Active Directory.
-      - `[RoleDefinition <IMicrosoftGraphRoleDefinition1>]`: The Role Definition resource.
+      - `[RoleDefinition <IMicrosoftGraphRoleDefinition>]`: The Role Definition resource.
 The role definition is the foundation of role based access in Intune.
 The role combines an Intune resource such as a Mobile App and associated role permissions such as Create or Read for the resource.
 There are two types of roles, built-in and custom.
 Built-in roles cannot be modified.
 Both built-in roles and custom roles must have assignments to be enforced.
 Create custom roles if you want to define a role that allows any of the available resources and role permissions to be combined into a single role.
       - `[ScopeMembers <String[]>]`: List of ids of role scope member security groups.
 These are IDs from Azure Active Directory.
       - `[ScopeType <RoleAssignmentScopeType?>]`: Specifies the type of scope for a Role Assignment.
-    - `[RolePermissions <IMicrosoftGraphRolePermission1[]>]`: List of Role Permissions this role is allowed to perform.
+    - `[RolePermissions <IMicrosoftGraphRolePermission[]>]`: List of Role Permissions this role is allowed to perform.
 These must match the actionName that is defined as part of the rolePermission.
     - `[RoleScopeTagIds <String[]>]`: List of Scope Tags for this Entity instance.
   - `[ScopeMembers <String[]>]`: List of ids of role scope member security groups.
 These are IDs from Azure Active Directory.
   - `[ScopeType <RoleAssignmentScopeType?>]`: Specifies the type of scope for a Role Assignment.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[Members <String[]>]`: The list of ids of role member security groups.
 These are IDs from Azure Active Directory.
   - `[RoleScopeTags <IMicrosoftGraphRoleScopeTag[]>]`: The set of Role Scope Tags defined on the Role Assignment.
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[Assignments <IMicrosoftGraphRoleScopeTagAutoAssignment[]>]`: The list of assignments for this Role Scope Tag.
-      - `[Id <String>]`: The unique idenfier for an entity.
+      - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-      - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>]`: Base type for assignment targets.
+      - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget>]`: Base type for assignment targets.
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The Id of the filter for the target assignment.
         - `[DeviceAndAppManagementAssignmentFilterType <DeviceAndAppManagementAssignmentFilterType?>]`: Represents type of the assignment filter.
     - `[Description <String>]`: Description of the Role Scope Tag.
     - `[DisplayName <String>]`: The display or friendly name of the Role Scope Tag.

-INPUTOBJECT `<IDeviceManagementAdministrationIdentity>`: Identity Parameter
+`INPUTOBJECT <IDeviceManagementAdministrationIdentity>`: Identity Parameter
   - `[AuditEventId <String>]`: The unique identifier of auditEvent
   - `[CartToClassAssociationId <String>]`: The unique identifier of cartToClassAssociation
   - `[CloudPcAuditEventId <String>]`: The unique identifier of cloudPcAuditEvent